-In Figure 1, the 'Definition Line' field of the PACard is taken from the tag (comment) line of the FASTA file that was processed through PA.
-Note that the name of the protein is not encoded in the 'Definition Line', but this protein is T4S4_HU-MAN.
-As per BLAST convention, we have encoded the NCBI 'gi' accession number, so that a hyperlink to the NCBI entry can be generated for the BLAST-able database (discussed below).
-The 'Sequence' field provides the first few dozen amino acid residues of the protein, with a hyperlink to the full FASTA information.
+In Figure 1, the "Definition Line" field of the PACard is taken from the tag (comment) line of the FASTA file that was processed through PA.
+Note that the name of the protein is not encoded in the "Definition Line", but (as we shall see) this protein is indeed T4S4_HUMAN.
+As per BLAST convention, we have encoded the NCBI "gi" accession number, such that a hyperlink to the NCBI entry can be generated for the BLAST-able database (discussed below).
+The "Sequence" field provides the first few dozen amino acid residues of the protein, with a hyperlink to the full FASTA information.

-The 'Animal Subcellular Prediction' field is the first valueadded annotation of PA-GOSUB.
-Since T4S4_HUMAN is from the H.sapiens reference sequence dataset, PA's animal subcellular classifier was used to predict that this protein is localized to the plasma membrane, with a Naïve-Bayes (NB) probability of 78.348%.
-Note that, for T4S4_HUMAN, the probability is not 100% (which is common with ML techniques and many of PA's annotations); the Swiss-Prot entry for T4S4_HUMAN does not actually specify plasma membrane, but a manual inspection of the bioinformatics evidence strongly suggests that it is indeed localized to the plasma membrane.
-Furthermore, a hyperlink to 'Explain' provides the evidence for that prediction (data not shown).
+The "Animal Subcellular Prediction" field is the first value-added annotation of PA-GOSUB.
+Since $T4S4_HUMAN$ is from the H. sapiens reference sequence dataset, PA's animal subcellular classifier was used to predict that this protein is localized to the plasma membrane, with a (Naïve-Bayes (NB)) probability of 78.348%.
+Note that, for $T4S4_HUMAN$, the probability is not 100% (which is common with ML techniques and many of PA's annotations), the Swiss-Prot entry for $T4S4_HUMAN$ does not actually specify plasma membrane, but a manual inspection of the bioinformatics evidence strongly suggests that it is indeed localized to the plasma membrane.
+Furthermore, a hyperlink to "Explain" provides the evidence for that prediction (not shown).

-The 'General Function Prediction' field is another valueadded annotation that provides the classification of the GO MF from the 12 classes that we currently support.
-In our example, PA predicts that the query protein is a member of two GO classes: 'signal transducer activity (0004871)' and 'transporter activity (0005215)'.
-Since it is possible for proteins to have more than one molecular function, as per the GO ontology, PA-GOSUB makes molecular function predictions on a perclass basis.
-Thus, for each of the 12 GO classes, the prediction is either 'yes' or 'no' and annotated as, e.g. 'Not hydrolase activity (0016787)' when the protein does not belong in that class.
-For each of the 12 predictions, an 'Explain' hyperlink provides the evidence for the prediction.

-Therefore, there are a total of 13 explainable predictions (i.e. exactly 1 for subcellular localization and 12 for GO MF).
+The "General Function Prediction" field is another value-added annotation that provides the classification of the GO MF from the 12 classes that we currently support.
+In our example, PA predicts that the query protein is a member of two GO classes: "signal transducer activity (0004871)" and "transporter activity (0005215)".
+Since it is possible for proteins to have more than one molecular function, as per the GO ontology, PA-GOSUB makes molecular function predictions on a per-class basis.
+Thus, for each of the 12 GO classes, the prediction is either "yes" or "no" and annotated as, for example, "Not hydrolase activity (0016787)" when the protein does not belong in that class.
+For each of the 12 predictions, an "Explain" hyperlink provides the evidence behind the prediction.
+Therefore, there are a total of 13 explainable predictions (i.e., exactly one for subcellular localization and 12 for GO MF).

-The last field, 'Blast', of the PACard shows the top three Swiss-Prot homologs of the query.
+The last field, "Blast," of the PACard shows the top three Swiss-Prot homologs of the query.
 The top homolog here is the actual query protein itself, T4S4_HUMAN.
-As discussed below and elsewhere (8), PA-GOSUB relies on homologs of the query protein to provide machine-learning features of the classification computation.
-A hyperlink in the 'Blast' field provides access to the standard BLAST information.
+As discussed below and elsewhere (8), PA-GOSUB relies on homologs of the query protein to provide machinelearning features of the classification computation.
+A hyperlink in "Blast" field provides access to the standard BLAST information.